What is the Vepo Envirotrax® System?

-The Online Backflow Management System is a complete backflow prevention assembly testing, backflow tracking and backflow reporting system offered to any city or water purveyor at NO CHARGE.
+The Envirotrax® system is a complete backflow prevention assembly testing, backflow tracking and backflow reporting system offered to any city or water purveyor at NO CHARGE.
 All fees are paid by the Backflow Prevention Assembly Tester (BPAT).
-The backflow program provides the online tools necessary to quickly and easily enter backflow test reports and to perform ongoing periodic testing of the assemblies at NO CHARGE to the city or water purveyor.
-The Online Backflow Management System may be combined with the Online CSI Management System to provide a complete Cross-Connection Control Program.
+The Envirotrax® system provides the online tools necessary to quickly and easily enter backflow test and maintenance reports and to perform ongoing periodic testing of the assemblies at NO CHARGE to the city or water purveyor.
+The Envirotrax® system includes online CSI Management to provide a complete Cross-Connection Control Program.

-The Online Backflow Management System is available to insure the water supply is protected with proper backflow testing.
+The Envirotrax® system is available to insure the water supply is protected with proper backflow assembly testing.
 The system is approved for the acceptance of backflow test and maintenance reports by the Texas Commission on Environmental Quality (TCEQ).

 Please contact our staff at email@example.com or by telephone at (281) 476-6886 for more information.
 For BPAT's needing assistance, click here for a Quick Start Guide with information to get you up and operational in no time at all.